-MA (Hons), PgDRLP, CertEd, MA, PhD, FAcSS, FRGS, FHEA
+MA (Hons), PgDRLP, CertEd, MA, PhD, FAcSS, FRGS, FHEA, FLSW

-With 30 years' experience in higher education Professor Aitchison has led significant growth and change management programmes developing universities' reputations, finance, internationalisation and student experience.
+With over 30 years' experience in higher education Professor Aitchison has led significant growth and change management programmes developing universities' reputations, finance, internationalisation and student experience.
 She is committed to values-driven leadership that integrates civic, economic and international agendas to widen participation in university education with the purpose of transforming lives, communities, economies and inter-cultural relations.

-Professor Aitchison is a Council Member of the Academy of Social Sciences (elected AcSS Fellow in 2003); Governance and Advisory Board Member of the Arab European Leadership Education Network; Board Member of the Equality Challenge Unit; Board Member of the CBI Wales; Member of Universities UK Longer Term Policy Group; Associate Editor of Annals of Tourism Research and Member of the Economic and Social Research Council Peer Review College.
-She is also a Senior Fellow of the World Leisure Academy, Fellow of the Royal Geographical Society and Fellow of the Higher Education Academy.
+Professor Aitchison is a Council Member of the Academy of Social Sciences; Governance and Advisory Board Member of the Arab European Leadership Education Network; Council Member of the CBI Cymru/Wales; Member of the Economic and Social Research Council Peer Review College and Chair of the Universities UK Task and Finish Working Group on Staff to Student Sexual Misconduct.

-Professor Aitchison was previously a Non-Executive Director of Askel Veur Academies Umbrella Company for 50 schools in Cornwall and the Isles of Scilly (2015-16); Non-Executive Director of Plymouth Culture (2014-16); Board Member of Plymouth Area Business Council (2013-16); Member of the Scottish Government's Commission on the Delivery of Rural Education (2011-13); Chair of the Scottish Teacher Education Committee's Career-Long Professional Learning Group (2011-13); Chair of the UN-affiliated World Leisure Commission on Women and Gender (2002-08); Member of the Arts and Humanities Research Council Peer Review College (2003-06); Chair of the UK Leisure Studies Association (2001-04) and Editorial Board Member of:
+Professor Aitchison was previously a Board Member of the Equality Challenge Unit (2015-2018); Non-Executive Director of Askel Veur Academies Umbrella Company for 50 schools in Cornwall and the Isles of Scilly (2015-16); Non-Executive Director of Plymouth Culture (2014-16); Board Member of Plymouth Area Business Council (2013-16); Member of the Scottish Government's Commission on the Delivery of Rural Education (2011-13); Chair of the Scottish Teacher Education Committee's Career-Long Professional Learning Group (2011-13); Chair of the UN-affiliated World Leisure Commission on Women and Gender (2002-08); Member of the Arts and Humanities Research Council Peer Review College (2003-06); Chair of the UK Leisure Studies Association (2001-04) and Editorial Board Member of:

 Professor Aitchison's research is underpinned by the disciplines of geography, sociology and political economy and has led to new theoretical perspectives in leisure, tourism and gender studies and new policy impacts in rural planning, cultural strategy, tourism development and sport management.

 Professor Aitchison has secured research funding from the ESRC, British Academy, local authorities, national disability charities, professional bodies and national agencies in culture, leisure, tourism and environment.
-Over the last 10 years she has undertaken research commissioned by renewable energy companies and been an Adviser and Expert Witness at Public Inquiries, Planning Appeals and Select Committees on the development of wind farms in England, Scotland and Wales.
+Over the last 15 years she has undertaken research commissioned by renewable energy companies and been an Adviser and Expert Witness at Public Inquiries, Planning Appeals and Select Committees on the development of wind farms in England, Scotland and Wales.